denn1s/apple-and-lily/Ch. 8 - Karin.md

 “So, how come I never see you in my lectures?
 You didn't tell me yesterday.”

-I froze, should I tell her?
+I froze.
+Should I tell her?
 Will she laugh?
 Cry?
 Honestly I didn't know which one was worse.

 For some stupid reason, I opened my mouth.

-“I don't really go,” I mumbled, my fingers fidgeting with the hem of my hoodie.
+“I don't really go,” I mumbled, my fingers fidgeting by themselves with the hem of my hoodie.

 “Lately…” I took a shaky breath, tasting the lingering salt from the noodles.
 “It's been getting harder to leave my room.
 It started in high school, but it's gotten worse…”